DarwinLM: Evolutionary Structured Pruning of Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Results on Llama-2-7B.} We prune the Llama-2-7B model down to 2.7B with a target level 6.
-The main results are shown in Table \ref{tab:llama2}.
-For the pruned models, our method achieves the highest performance on all downstream tasks, except for WinoGrande, where the ZipLM includes much more parameters.
-Our method also attains the highest average score.
+\textbf{Results on Dense Models.} We evaluate three representative dense models: Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct.
+For Llama-2-7B, we prune to 2.7B parameters (target level 6), with results shown in Table~\ref{tab:llama2}.
+Our method achieves the best performance on nearly all downstream tasks and the highest average score, except on WinoGrande where ZipLM benefits from a larger model size.
 In contrast, the uniform pruning method results in a significant performance drop, with an average accuracy of only 40.1, essentially a performance collapse compared to the dense model.
-Specifically, the uniformly-pruned model generates nearly random results on benchmarks such as WinoGrande, HellaSwag, LogiQA, BoolQ, and MMLU.
+Specifically, the uniformly-pruned model generates nearly random results on benchmarks such as HS, BoolQ, and MMLU.
 By contrast, \sysname achieves an average score of 57.2, outperforming ZipLM (54.5 with 4.0B parameters) and ShearedLlama (51.0 with 2.7B parameters).
 This comparison highlights the effectiveness of non-uniform structured pruning, particularly at high sparsity.
-After post-compression training, the pruned models see a significant recovery in performance.
-Notably, with only 10B tokens for training, \sysname reaches an average score of 62.8, surpassing the 62.6 reported by ShearedLlama, which was trained with 50B tokens.
-Furthermore, when we train the pruned model released by ShearedLlama under the same conditions and with 10B tokens, it achieves an average score of 61.9, which is considerably lower than \sysname.
-Figure \ref{fig:shearedllama_train} presents the training performance curve of \sysname and ShearedLlama, showing the average performance on benchmarks evaluated every 2B tokens.
-More detailed results for individual tasks can be found in the Appendix.
-Overall, with the same amount of training data, \sysname consistently outperforms ShearedLlama.
-Interestingly, with just 2B tokens, \sysname produces comparable results to ShearedLlama trained on 10B tokens.
-The curve demonstrates that \sysname achieves superior performance to ShearedLlama regardless of the number of training tokens.

-\textbf{Results on Llama-3.1-8B.} We also pruned the Llama-3.1 8B model to 4.6B parameters with a target sparsity level 5.
-The comparison results are shown in Table \ref{tab:llama3.1}.
-Similar to Llama-2-7B, the uniformly pruned Llama-3.1-8B model suffers catastrophic degradation.
-For example, the uniformly pruned model achieves 26.0, 23.6, and 27.1 on ARC-E, ARC-C, and HellaSwag, respectively, close to randomly generated results (25.0\%).
-In contrast, \sysname significantly improves performance, achieving 59.6, 34.2, and 44.6 on these datasets.
-Overall, \sysname shows the best average performance compared to both the uniformly pruned and ZipLM models.
-After post-compression fine-tuning, \sysname recovers performance across all benchmarks, with an average score of 63.7.
-For reference, our model surpasses the open OLMO model with 7B parameters, which is trained with 2.5T tokens.
-This comparison is meant to signal the fact that, starting from an accurate model, \sysname can produce competitive models tailored to any runtime/size requirements, at very low training cost.
+After post-compression training, performance further improves.
+With only 10B training tokens, our method reaches 62.8, surpassing ShearedLlama (62.6) trained on 50B tokens.
+Under the same 10B-token setting, ShearedLlama achieves 61.9, remaining below our method.